 Repeated attempts don’t benefit everyone.
 Sometimes, trying again won’t change the outcome, and in these cases, continued attempts simply increase cost without increasing chances of success.
 Fertility doctors evaluate the cause of failure for each IVF attempt.

 In certain cases, a specialist may suggest another fertility treatment – or, he or she may suggest a medical treatment for the women or her partner, in order to increase odds of success.
 The best thing to do is remain open to a variety of options.

 How long to wait before next IVF attempt

 First, anyone who’s had a failed IVF treatment should wait a little while to process everything.
 Then, consider all of the options.
-Fertility specialists discuss how long to wait before the next IVF attempt with couples and women who’ve had failed IVF cycles.
-In reality, a specialist may not give the same answer to everyone.
-Consider the following:

 - Age: IVF succeeds more often with younger women than with older women.
 Therefore, a fertility specialist may consider the age of a woman in determining how long to wait before the next IVF attempt.
 For example, a 42 year old woman cannot wait as long as a 28 year old woman, as each 6 months decreases chances of success.

 - Multiple/consecutive cycles: Some women opt into special plans that anticipate multiple or consecutive cycles.
 In those cases, the next attempt could be immediate or spaced out based on preferences or cost.

 - Special considerations for Surrogate IVF: If a couple chooses to use a surrogate, the time between IVF attempts depends largely on the surrogates willingness to continue undergoing treatment.